Symbiotic

 uint256 delegationRate;

-This function will add the agent to the Delegation contract, register the Vault and Agent to Cap's Symbiotic Network Middleware and set restaker rates
+}This function will add the agent to the Delegation contract, register the Vault and Agent to Cap's Symbiotic Network Middleware and set restaker rates

-Delegations will take up to 6 days to be effective stake.
-Operators can start borrowing via the Asset page on Cap's app.
+After stake become effective, Operators can start borrowing via the Asset page on Cap's app.

 Last updated